Islam in Cuba: Mosque

 Cuba houses a mosque named Abdallah Mosque in Old Havana open to everyone for all daily prayers.
 Elsewhere, Cuba's Muslims usually pray in their homes.
-Although former President Fidel Castro was reported to have promised to build a mosque for his country's Muslims, according to members of the Humanitarian Aid Foundation (IHH) who visited Cuba,.
+Former President Fidel Castro was reported to have promised to build a mosque for his country's Muslims, according to members of the Humanitarian Aid Foundation (IHH) who visited Cuba.
 In the past, the only prayers performed in public were the Friday Prayers that were conducted in a place known as Casa de los Árabes ("The Arab House") in old Havana.
 The Arab House belonged to a wealthy Arab immigrant who lived in Cuba during the 1940s, and it was built on Andalusian architectural designs.
 The House encompasses an Arab museum and restaurant.
 Qatar donated US$40,000 for the remodeling of the House, but it was only opened for Friday prayers.

 Religious Groups

-There are two Islamic groups in Cuba: the Cuban Islamic Union, which is headed by its president, Imam Yahya Pedro, and Cuban Association for the Diffusion of Islam, which is headed by its president, Abu Duyanah.
+Islam in Cuba is represented by several organizations that cater to the needs of the Muslim community.
+The Cuban Islamic Union (Unión Islámica de Cuba) is one of the main religious bodies, led by Imam Yahya Pedro, and focuses on religious education, community events, and facilitating Islamic practices in the country.
+Another significant organization is the Cuban Association for the Diffusion of Islam (Asociación Cubana para la Difusión del Islam), which is headed by Abu Duyanah and is dedicated to spreading awareness about Islam among Cuban converts and fostering connections with the global Muslim community.

-Other Sunnis are concentrated in the Malcolm X Center, in the home of the Muslim Hassan Abdul Gafur, in Cerro, in Havana.
-Hassan Abdul Gafur was the first to form an Islamic organization in Cuba in 1994.
+Apart from these organizations, a notable Sunni Muslim community gathers at the Malcolm X Center in Havana, located in the home of Hassan Abdul Gafur.
+Gafur is credited with founding the first Islamic organization in Cuba in 1994, providing a space for Muslims to worship and learn about their faith.
+This center has played a crucial role in the growth of Islam in the country.
+Additionally, the Islamic League of Cuba is recognized as the only officially registered Muslim organization in the country, helping to coordinate religious activities with the Cuban government.

+Additionally, a cultural organization,the Arab Union of Cuba—formed through the merger of several Arab associations—is closely linked to the heritage of many Muslim Cubans.
+It helps preserve Arabic language and cultural practices, which overlap with the religious identity of many members of the community.